websteralycia/nba_shot_chart_map/README.md

 # nba_shot_chart_map
 Hot Fire!!
 Pretty Visuals!!
-This code is used to generate a shot chart for NBA player Stephen Curry's shots in the 2015-16 NBA regular season.
+Generates a shot chart for NBA player Stephen Curry during his 2015-16 NBA regular season.

 ### How to use this code
 This code can be used to generate a shot chart for any NBA player.
 In the script above, Stephen Curry is used as an example.